Blog

 One of the primary benefits of a trafficking visa is the ability to remain in the United States and work towards obtaining legal permanent residency.
 This can provide victims with greater stability and security.
 T visa holders may also be eligible for certain public benefits, such as food stamps, housing assistance, and healthcare.
 Additionally, T visa holders are protected from deportation while their application for legal permanent residency is pending.

-On of the other different types of visas we specialize in is a fiancé visa is a type of nonimmigrant visa that allows a foreign national to enter the United States for the purpose of marrying their U.S. citizen partner within 90 days of arrival.
+One of the other different types of visas we specialize in is a fiancé visa.
+A fiancé visa is a type of nonimmigrant visa that allows a foreign national to enter the United States for the purpose of marrying their U.S. citizen partner within 90 days of arrival.
 This visa is also known as a K-1 visa and is granted to those who have met in person within the past two years and have a genuine intention to marry.

 Once the National Visa Center receives the petition, it will then send it to the U.S. embassy or consulate in the foreign national's home country.
 The foreign national will then have to complete an application for a K-1 visa and provide supporting documentation, such as a passport, police and medical certificates, and evidence of their relationship, among other things.